 Wildlife sightings can be plentiful in Rocky Mountain National Park, if you know when and where to go.
 Some of the best, easy hikes in the park are in locations frequented by moose, elk, and deer.

 Visit this destination at sunset for your best opportunity to spot a moose.
 Elk, deer, and even bear can be spotted in this area.
 This is also a popular place for beginning fly fishing because the entire lake is quite shallow.

 Kids will be entertained by the dozens of muskrats that live in the lake and swim around like little otters.
 Those looking for more adventure might want to take the spur trail which climbs up the side of a rocky hill next to the lake.

-Coyote Valley Trail
+8. Coyote Valley Trail

 One of the highlights of this part of the park is the Colorado River.
-The Coyote Valley Trail is a flat, 1 mile trail which follows the Colorado River (which looks more like a creek) as it runs adjacent to a vast meadow.
+The Coyote Valley Trail is a flat, one-mile trail which follows the Colorado River (which looks more like a creek) as it runs adjacent to a vast meadow.

-This hike is also located on the west side of the park near the resort town of Grand Lake.
+The hike to Adams Falls is also located on the west side of the park near the resort town of Grand Lake.
 It is just 0.7 miles round trip to the waterfall, making it a good hike for families with small children.
 The elevation change is only 100 feet.